 The devastating article How To Have Mind-Blowing Orgasms, which not even I am Hyperborean enough to keep on my blog, was also met with crickets chirping on indiethinkers for the most part.
 I guess everyone already knows how to have mind-blowing orgasms – but then again, even the most superficial orgonomic survey of “society” suggests otherwise.
 In an effort to avoid redundancy, the self-explanatory title was submitted as a hyperlink.
 I also included an excerpt from the paragraph which related reactions to George Floyd’s murder with unconscious, muscular suffocation of the genitals (armoring) and proclaimed the futility of diverting energies naturally concerned with orgastic convalescence into substitute actions.
 One person, according to the WordPress data, presumably of the female sex, circumnavigated to the article by entering the title in a search engine instead of clicking the link directly.
 Rest assured, Justin will never know she had any interest in such base things – or that she wasn’t already an orgasm expert.

 Dr. Murphy was caught off guard!
 Evidently he was excited and curious but couldn’t risk upsetting the balance of whatever he thought our relationship was.
 Like Mime, the disgusting dwarf from Siegfried, he only needed to know one thing.
 But instead of asking forthrightly, he was compelled to plot and connive.
 He knew this was a delicate situation; he had garnered undeserved respect.
 Sincerity and authenticity had to be excluded from the calculations lest they ruin everything again … but there wasn’t enough to bite!
 There was nothing for him to beat down with that negative cathexis his unreciprocated labor as a scholar endowed him with.
 Yes, I’m talking about that.
-Like a typical “doctor of philosophy,” he had to get me to spell it out for him so he could deflect my outward enterprise and secure another dopamine ejaculation for his mesolimbic pathway while I was to hobble off and seek another path to acceptance.
+Like a typical “doctor of philosophy,” he had to get me to spell it out for him so he could deflect my outward enterprise and secure another dopamine ejaculation for his mesolimbic pathway, his disgusting food, while I was to hobble off and seek another path to acceptance.
 I tell you he’d need, generously, a hundred thousand indie thinkers to do what we do here in solitude and with the whole world despising us: positive science.

 Thrice it was yours to ask questions,The Wanderer, Siegfried Act I